duixe/keeptrack/README.md

 ## Features I would like to add in the future

-- Countdown to employee's retirment or contract epiring date
+- Countdown to employee's retirement or contract expiry date
 - Employee's salary due date notification to employer or manager
 - Ability to rate department's performance with respect to their output